davisjustinw/cooktree/dev_log.md

   [x] wire make new to api

   [x] history icon sitting on left
-  * on connection confirm, avatar not showing
+  [x] on connection confirm, avatar not showing
   [x] User Can create a Recipe
     [x] FAB
     [x] Name w first make

+# 6 May

   * history drawer styling
     - add avatar and maker name